Daisho-in Temple

 3 of 6 in Miyajima Island

-Daisho-in (大聖院, Daishōin), one of the most significant temples of Shingon Buddhism, is located at the base of Mount Misen on Miyajima Island, where the sect’s founder, Kobo Daishi, first introduced Buddhism.
-The temple complex features a wide range of religious structures, including the Kannon-do Hall, Maniden Hall, and a unique sand mandala created by Tibetan monks.
-Visitors can also explore a peaceful tea room and a cave filled with 88 icons, each representing one of the temples on the Shikoku Pilgrimage.
+Daisho-in (大聖院, Daishōin), one of the most important temples of Shingon Buddhism, is located at the base of Mount Misen on Miyajima Island.
+It marks the site where the sect’s founder, Kobo Daishi, is believed to have first introduced Buddhism to the island.
+The temple complex includes a variety of religious structures, such as the Kannon-do Hall, Maniden Hall, and a beautiful sand mandala crafted by Tibetan monks.
+Visitors can also enjoy a serene tea room and explore a dimly lit cave housing 88 icons—each representing one of the temples on the Shikoku Pilgrimage.

-An intriguing ritual awaits visitors as they walk up the temple steps.
-A row of metal wheels inscribed with Buddhist sutras spins as you walk, allowing you to gain blessings from the scriptures simply by turning them.
-A hiking trail from the temple leads to the top of Mount Misen, taking about 1.5 to 2 hours, where additional temple halls await.
+An intriguing ritual greets visitors on the approach: as you climb the temple steps, a series of metal prayer wheels engraved with Buddhist sutras spins at your touch, offering blessings with every turn.
+From the temple, a hiking trail leads to the summit of Mount Misen (about 1.5 to 2 hours), where more temple halls and panoramic views await.

 Provided through partner sites